NaoiseGaffney/BookRepository/README.md

 ```
 </details>

-**Application Factory Setup:** [based on the Flask-User example for MongoDB](https://flask-user.readthedocs.io/en/latest/mongodb_app.html). `from config import ConfigClass` loads the varibles defined in 'config.py' which gets most variables from '.env', and is used by `app.config.from_object(__name__ + ".ConfigClass")`.
+**Application Factory Setup:** [based on the Flask-User example for MongoDB](https://flask-user.readthedocs.io/en/latest/mongodb_app.html). `from config import ConfigClass` loads the variables defined in 'config.py' which gets most variables from '.env', and is used by `app.config.from_object(__name__ + ".ConfigClass")`.

-The end checks that all the variables that are crucial to the Book Respository are defined, and if not raise and exception (application won't run).
+The end checks that all the variables that are crucial to the Book Repository are defined, and if not raise and exception (application won't run).
 There is also a check to see whether the application is running in debug mode or not.
 By default, debug is off, unless specifically turned on by `APPDEBUG = ON`.
 This means it won't be turned on by mistake on Heroku in Production.

 <details><summary>Please click to expand: 'app.py' Code Snippet for the Application Factory Setup</summary>